Explore the undersea world of dolphin drawings.

 2. Refine the body shape.

 Draw curves over the cylinder lines to represent the curvature of the dolphin’s body.
-Then draw an ellipse around the center of your sphere.
+Then draw an ellipse around the centre of your sphere.
 “This gives me a line where I can start to draw the mouth of the dolphin,” Nugent says.
-Let the mouth line overlap the body to give the dolphin a bit of dimension, and note how the head isn’t an exact sphere.
-Flatten it a little about three-fourths of the way up.
+Let the mouth line overlap the body to give the dolphin a bit of dimension and note how the head isn’t an exact sphere.
+Flatten it a little about three-quarters of the way up.
 Place the eye at the corner of the mouth, adding a small curve under it to show that there’s volume there.